 This curriculum of training in General Internal Medicine was developed in 2019/2020 through a systematic review of training, led by Dr Jaynat Sharma.

 The curriculum was reviewed by multiple stakeholders including Prof John McDermott, Associate Dean.
-The curriculum undergoes an annual review process by the NSDs and Dr Ann O'Shaughnessy, Head of Education.
+The curriculum undergoes an annual review process by the NSDs and the Education Department.
 The curriculum is approved by the Institute of Medicine.